losandes/supposed/README.md

 Supposed
 ========
+_Supposed_ is a simple test runner for Node.js, TypeScript, and the Browser that:

+* Is Promise-friendly
+* Is async-await friendly
+* Runs tests concurrently
+* Provides BDD, TDD, and xunit Domain Service Languages (DSLs)
+* Supports test discovery, and execution
+* Has many reporter (test output) options: concise (default - like mocha, but without nesting), TAP, JSON, nyan cat, block (jest style), brief (summary and errors only), array (no output, but test output is available on reporter output), noop (can be useful with pubsub (see below)), custom (supply your own easily)
+* Supports pubsub - you can subscribe to the events to write your own reporter, or stream test output to a file or other services
+* Can run in the terminal/console
+* Can start a server for browser testing
+* Can easily be used to pipe browser test output into the terminal
+* Does not require a client (simple, functional, async JS/TS config)
+* Supports suite injection, with a composition root
-_Supposed_ is a simple, unopinionated, Promise friendly test runner for Node.js, TypeScript, and the Browser that runs tests concurrently, provides BDD, TDD, and xunit Domain Service Languages (DSLs), and has no other dependencies.
-It draws significant influence from vows, ava, and tape so it is partially compatible with some of their syntaxes.
+* Draws significant influence from vows, ava, and tape so it is partially compatible with some of their syntaxes

-_Supposed_ has several test runner, and reporter options, and does not require a client.
-All you need is node.js.
-It uses node.js `assert` by default.
-You can use whatever assertion library you want.
+* Will work with mocha's `describe`, `it` syntax with a little bit of test refactoring (`before` and `after` aren't supported, though - this library uses async-await, `then`, or BDD, or TDD syntax to support setup and tear down)
+* Has 0 dependencies (not counting dev-dependencies)

 ## Adding Supposed to your project